-3Non-GAAP measure that does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other entities.
-The most directly comparable GAAP measure for Funds Flow from Operations is Cash provided by (used in) operating activities.
+&lt;sup>2Non-GAAP measure that does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other entities.
+The most directly comparable GAAP measure for Adjusted EBITDAC is Net income, for Funds Flow from Operations is Cash provided by (used in) operating activities, for Shares Outstanding, End of period - fully diluted is Common Shares outstanding, and for Total Debt, Net Debt, and Working Capital Surplus is Long-term financial liabilities.
 Refer to the section entitled "Non-GAAP Measures and Other Financial Measures" contained within this MD&A.